Q-Minh/Q-Minh.github.io/content/_index.md

     id: projects
     content:
       title: Projects
+      text: |-
+        In research, in many cases, our bandwidth for designing algorithms is significantly higher than for implementing them.
+I try to leverage a strong foundation in software engineering to facilitate research velocity via contributions to open-source.

       filters:
         folders:
           - project
     design:
       view: article-grid
+      fill_image: false
       columns: 1
   # - block: collection
   #   id: news